Algorithmic Bias in Lending: Evidence from a Fintech Audit: Discussion

-Our work illustrates that even facially neutral algorithms can create consequential racial and gender disparities, and underscores the importance of predictive accuracy in the pursuit of equitable lending~\citep{blattner2021costly}.
-By developing and applying a profit-based test for discrimination, we hope to assist researchers and policymakers in the study, regulation, and remediation of lending discrimination.
+Our work illustrates that even facially neutral algorithms can create consequential racial and gender disparities, and underscores the importance of predictive accuracy in the pursuit of equitable lending~\cite{blattner2021costly}.
+We hope that our analysis assists researchers and policymakers in the study, regulation, and remediation of lending discrimination.